In the mountains of Sulawesi, a unique culture has evolved where life and death go hand in hand. Take a trip to Tana Toraja, where no one really dies

 Working class Torajans normally settle for budget tau-tau.
-These are made from bamboo and bear little resemblance to the people they honour.
+These are made from straw or bamboo, and bear little resemblance to the people they honour.

 The middle classes mostly opt for affordable tau-tau made from kapok wood.
-This is more durable than bamboo and can be carved into the crude likeness of an ancestor.
+This cost-effective material is more durable than bamboo, and can be carved into the crude likeness of an ancestor.

 But for the upper classes, tau-tau are a work of art.

 Top of the range tau-tau are made from nangka (jackfruit) wood.
-This is soft and easily carved into recognisable features such as wrinkles and baggy skin.
+This material is soft and forgiving, and can be easily carved into recognisable features such as wrinkles and baggy skin.